vtodd15/vtodd15.github.io/aurora/README.txt

 --Readme--

 Hello!
 Thank you for downloading Aurora.EXE!
 She's an original character that, in her universe, is a virtual youtuber that shares an ukagaka of herself to her fans.
-Currently there is no relationship system, so don't feel afraid you'll make her angry.
-She'll cheer you on no matter what!
+She has a variety of utilitarian and entertainment functions, such as sleep reminders and games.

-Currently there are no content warnings for Aurora, but future updates will include horror elements, in visuals (able to be toggled off) and text.
+Aurora has horror content in visuals and text, but it is off by default and can be toggled on in her config menu.
+Please note that her story will contain mild horror content in text regardless of the horror setting.
+Specific content warnings are at the bottom of this readme.
 -------------------------------------------

 Aurora was created from a template made by Zarla, who you can find in the following places: